Isopogon latifolius

 Isopogon latifolius is a shrub of the family Proteaceae that is endemic to the southwest botanical province of Western Australia.

 Description

 Isopogon latifolius grows as a woody shrub with an erect habit to 3 m (10 ft) high.
 The new growth is covered in fine hairs.
-The thick narrow leaves are 4–14 cm long and obovate to oval in shape.
+The thick narrow leaves are long and obovate to oval in shape.
 They are glabrous (smooth) with faint veins and end in a sharp point (apex), Flowering takes place between September and December, the showy pink flower heads, known as inflorescences, appear at the ends of branches above the foliage.
 They are up to 8 cm in diameter.

 Taxonomy

 The species was first formally described by botanist Robert Brown in 1830, based on material collected by William Baxter at King George's Sound.
 The specific epithet is derived from the Latin words latus "wide" and folium "leaf".
 In 1891, German botanist Otto Kuntze published Revisio generum plantarum, his response to what he perceived as a lack of method in existing nomenclatural practice.
 Because Isopogon was based on Isopogon anemonifolius, and that species had already been placed by Richard Salisbury in the segregate genus Atylus in 1807, Kuntze revived the latter genus on the grounds of priority, and made the new combination Atylus latifolius for this species.
 However, Kuntze's revisionary program was not accepted by the majority of botanists.
 Ultimately, the genus Isopogon was nomenclaturally conserved over Atylus by the International Botanical Congress of 1905.